DeveloperCielo/API-3.0/source/english.md

 HTTP Status 200
 ```

-See the Attachment [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.
+See the Annex [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.

-## Renews Easy
+## Renew easy

-Using this feature allows automatic replacement of an expired card .
+The use of this feature allows the automatic replacement of an expired card .
-Thus, when a transaction with recurring markup is submitted to the API and Cielo identifies that the used card has been replaced, its authorization will be denied and the new card data will be returned according to the example.
+That way, when a transaction with recurrent markup is submitted to the API and Cielo identifies that the used card has been replaced, its authorization will be denied and the new card data will be returned as the example.

-<aside class="notice"><strong>Warning:</strong> It is necessary requesting to enable this feature in the register  </aside>
+<aside class="notice"><strong>Warning:</strong> It is necessary to request enabling this feature in the register  </aside>

 ### Request